A Smart and Affordable Investment

 All UK universities charge tuition fees, though most UK and EU students are eligible for a tuition fee loan from the UK government so they are able to ‘study now and pay later’.
 If you are eligible for a tuition fee loan you won’t have to pay any fees up front and you won’t start paying the fees back until you’re earning a reasonable income - currently set at over £25,000.

 - No up-front fees

 - Students don’t pay - graduates pay

-- Outstanding debt written off when you retire
+- Outstanding debt written off after 30 years

 You can find further details at gov.uk/student-finance

-The tuition fees for new UK/EU students starting in 2017 are typically:
+The tuition fees for 2018 UK/EU students are typically: